david-wei-01001/CSharp-Unity-to-Google-Vertex-AI/README.md

 - In the case of Unity, go to your project, and drop the Plugins folder in the Asset folder
 - If you already have a Plugins folder, merge the contents

-## How to Passin Different Kinds of Data
+## How to Pass In Different Kinds of Data

 - Go to file **GeminiTextRequest.cs**, you may discover that **SendMsg** Can take as many strings as possible:
 ```cs